Transgender people in China: History

-Terms for crossdressing are many and varied. 異裝癖 (py yìzhūangpǐ), literally "obsession with the opposite [sex's] attire", is commonly used. 扮裝 (py bànzhūang), literally "to put on attire", is commonly used to mean crossdressing.
-Related to this is an auxiliary term for drag queens: 扮裝皇后 (py bànzhūang húanghòu), or "crossdressing queen".
-There are several terms competing as translations of the English drag king, but none has reached currency yet.
-While research shows that China's younger population is much more accepting of transgender people, offensive terminology like "jan-jim" or "bin-sing-jan" is very common.

-History of transgender people in China

 In the mid-1930s, after the father of Yao Jinping (姚錦屏) went missing during the war with Japan, the 19-year-old reported having lost all feminine traits and become a man, was said to have an Adam's apple and flattened breasts, and left to find him.
 Du He, who wrote an account of the event, insisted Yao had become a man, while doctors asserted Yao was female.
 The story was widely reported in the press, and Yao has been compared to Lili Elbe, who underwent sex reassignment in the same decade.